-As a leader in our carve-out service offering (CORE), Foster has advised on 310 carve-out due diligence, day-one readiness, and post-close separation execution transactions.
+As a leader in our carve-out service offering (CORE), Foster has advised on over 300 carve-out due diligence, day-one readiness, and post-close separation execution transactions.
 Foster recently led the IT separation for a $640 million carveout for a global chemical manufacturer, ultimately achieving separation.
 He also led the pre-close Separation Management Office (SMO) for all carveout functions of a $120 million education services business, resulting in a successful day one cutover.

 Prior to joining West Monroe, Foster worked in investment banking, alternative asset management, and M&A strategic communications.
 He has a bachelor’s degree in economics with a minor in Philosophy from DePauw University, and he attended the Executive Management Training Program at the Yale School of Management.